rschmidthd/rwsplots/README.md

 talk_hannover.ipynb:

-from the paper "The improved calendar of 1700 and the interplay with astromony", submitted to Studia Leibnitiana (K.-D. Herbst, N. Gädeke, editors)
+from the paper "The improved calendar of 1700 and the interplay with astromony", submitted to Studia Leibnitiana (editors: K.-D. Herbst, N. Gädeke)

 * Gregorian lunar calendar
 * computation of lunar months